A knot Floer stable homotopy type: Local models

+The above decomposition allows us to understand the local models around $y$ inside all the other strata.
+Using the local coordinate system around $y$, we can identify $\L(Y)$ with a small disk inside $Z_N$, transverse to $Y$ at $y$ and of complementary dimension.
+The stratification of each $Z_{\lambda_i}$ induces a product stratification of $\L(Y)$, and the stratification of $Z_N$, intersected with $\L(Y)$, also produces a stratification of $\L(Y)$.
+These two stratifications are canonically isomorphic.
 Indeed, consider another stratum $X = Z(q^-, q^0, q^+; \mu) $ with $Y \leq X$.
-Using the local coordinate system around $y$, we can identify $\L(Y)$ with a small disk inside $Z_N$, transverse to $Y$ at $y$ and of complementary dimension.
-The stratification of each $Z_{\lambda_i}$ induces a product stratification of $\L(Y)$, and the intersection is a union of some of the resulting strata.
-Precisely, the product stratum
+Then the intersection